 Smooth and creamy, the pudding has a denser texture than the usual panna cotta and is complete with a subtle black sesame fragrance.
 The dehydrated berries add a slight zest while the azuki beans provide extra sweetness.
 If you think that’s it, you’re wrong.
-As you work your way through the desserts, you’ll find more layers of azuki and that’s just the way I like it.
+As you work your way through the dessert, you’ll find more layers of azuki which is a refreshing surprise.

 Concept wise, NUVO is now cultivating itself into an all encompassing restaurant that has food, drinks and entertainment.
 They’ve introduced a new initiative dubbed ‘Sunset Sessions’ where a DJ plays against the scenic backdrop of the setting sun and Marina Bay Sands.
 That sounds hella chill!